Sunday, November 17, 2024

 I. Facts

 1. CLS was refused recognition by UC Hastings under an anti-discrimination policy prohibiting discrimination on the basis of race, gender, religion and sexual orientation.
-They were banned because their bylaws limited membership and leadership to students who affirmed CLS’s statement of faith which included beliefs about the diety of Jesus and Biblical standards of sexual conduct.
+They were banned because their bylaws limited membership and leadership to students who affirmed CLS’s statement of faith which included beliefs about the deity of Jesus and Biblical standards of sexual conduct.
 Thus, they were banned from campus because their bylaws excluded students on the basis of religion and sexual orientation.

 2. However, after the litigation, Hastings announced that its actual policy for recognized student groups was a so-called "all-comers" policy, one that required all student groups to allow any student to be a member and to seek leadership positions.
 So at least in theory the Hastings Democratic Student group could not limit membership to democrats, the Minority Law Students could not exclude White Supremacists from membership, and the CLS could not limit membership to Christians who affirmed the CLS's doctrinal statement.